RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 ### Add some lines under "host_permissions"

 To be honest I forget why this is needed and whether it is needed on all three platforms (Chrome, Safari, Firefox).
 I think it is related to the code that reloads the content scripts when the extension is installed or re-enabled.
+This code is only needed on Chrome since the other platforms do it automatically.
+But there may be a reason why adding the sites here is needed on the other platforms to.